vust

 An OCR pass extracts the text and math notation from the image.
 A caption you add is kept and prepended to the problem text.

 Task solves come back as a structured, numbered solution — the working, not just the final answer.
-A task solve costs 4✦.
+A solve is $0.20, stated up front and charged when the problem is routed; the first notebook-style render is included.

 Don't understand step 3?
 Ask.
 The point is that you can reproduce the method on the next problem yourself.